A bit of history

 Celebrate Franco-Ontarian Day on September 25th with over 622,340 Francophones in Ontario.
 Almost one quarter of Franco-Ontarians live right here in Ottawa!
 That’s Canada’s largest francophone community outside of Quebec.
 The province officially named September 25th Franco-Ontarian Day in 2010.
 On this day we recognize and celebrate the contributions of the Francophone community to the development of Ontario’s culture, history, society, economy and political structure.

 The Franco-Ontarian flag flew for the first time on September 25, 1975, at Laurentian University in Sudbury.
 It was designed by history professor Gaétan Gervais and political science student Michel Dupuis.
 The flag became the symbol of the Franco-Ontarian community and was officially recognized in 2001.
-Read the Franco-Ontarian Emblem Act, 2001 and watch the lastest edition of Franco-Ontarian Day at City Hall (In French only).
+Read the Franco-Ontarian Emblem Act, 2001 and watch the latest edition of Franco-Ontarian Day at City Hall (In French only).

 Did you know?

 La Francophonie in Canada consists of nearly 7 million people who have chosen to live across the country.

 Almost a quarter of Franco-Ontarians live in the Ottawa area.